 - New In Points.
 Click on the row where you want to make the change, then move back a couple of captions before that.
-Click the Time Stamp button | | , and press the In Point button when at the point you want to synchronize the caption to the dialog.
+Click the Time Stamp button is and press the In Point button is when at the point you want to synchronize the caption to the dialog.
 Continue for any captions you want to fix. - New Out Point.
-When you want to create a space before the next caption displays, press the Out Point button II .
-Then you will need to set a new In Point when you want the next caption to display. - Manual Time Entry.
+When you want to create a space before the next caption displays, press the Out Point button - Manual Time Entry.
 You may also enter new times manually by typing into the Start or Stop columns.
 The time just before or after it is automatically adjusted. - Right-Click Menu.
 Right-click in the Start or Stop column to open a menu.
 You can select Mark "In" Time Code or select Mark "Out" Time Code.